fun-redoc/GraphTheory/README.md

 + prim

 ##TODO
++ move build settings from cabal file to package.yaml
 + dijkstra - why doesn't terminate when has cycles all edges have same weight??? (unweighted graph)
 + dijkstra - optimize alg when there is no way, currently runtime error
 + dijkstra - provide a faster implementation for priority queue